tldr-pages/tldr/pages/linux/vnstat.md

 # vnstat

-> a console-based network traffic monitor
+> A console-based network traffic monitor.

 - Display traffic summary for all interfaces: